Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Min credit score: 550+

 Whether you need a long-term loan, a line of credit or a business cash advance, $500,000 loans come in many flavors.
-But you generally need to be in business for one to two years with a minimum monthly revenue of $350K to qualify.
+But you generally need to be in business for at least one to two years and have high revenue to qualify.
 Compare providers to make sure you’re getting the most competitive rates and terms before you apply.

 Where to get a $500,000 business loan